Ashok0/EnderalVREssentials-Nightly/README.md

 * If you have issues equipping arrows for your bow, you need to reach behind your back in real life to grab an arrow.
 This is a feature from the included Simple Realistic Archery mod.
 * If the Hero menu doesn't pop up when raising one controller over your head, make sure the Enderal window is active and in focus on the Windows desktop.
 * The werewolf race has issues in Enderal VR so avoid using the lycanthropy tree perk.
+* The Unique Sets Replacer SE mod significantly improves many Enderalean armor sets but some armor pieces may cause an invisible wrist glitch.
+This is typically not noticable when you are wearing gauntlets.
 * Steam achievements do not work.
 * Crouching in real life will cause a minor "hitch" in your video as you approach the ground.
 This is due to the "Automatic Sneaking" feature which is enabled by default.
 If you dislike this effect and don't care about physical sneaking, you can turn this feature off from the in-game settings.
 * The loading screen artwork is out of frame.